fabridamicelli/kuramoto/README.md

 ## Requirements
 - numpy
 - scipy
-- For the example:
 - matplotlib
+- For the examples:
+  - bctpy
   - networkx
   - seaborn